Price Per Square Foot

 Manhattan, New York

-At an estimated average price per square foot of $1,792, Manhattan definitely takes the top spot for the most expensive city in the US on a per square foot basis.
-This beats out the next most expensive location by over $600 per square foot.
-The median listing price for a home in Manhattan is over $1.5 million and the median selling price is just under $1 million.
-Even as a current buyer’s market, Manhattan is notorious for being the most densely packed borough of New York City.
-Home to the financial center of the US, Wall Street, and a plethora of fine arts, Manhattan is a target destination for many ambitious people.
+At an estimated average price per square foot of $2,200, Manhattan definitely takes the second top spot for the most expensive city in the US on a per square foot basis.
+This beats out the next most expensive location by more than $800 per square foot.
+The median listing price for a home in Manhattan is over $1.7 million and the median selling price is around $1.2 million.
+Manhattan is notorious for being the most densely packed borough of New York City.
+Home to the financial center of the US, Wall Street, and an abundance of fine arts, Manhattan is a target destination for many ambitious people.
 It also includes some of the most popular landmarks in the US such as Central Park, the Empire State Building, and the Statue of Liberty, many of which are considered hallmarks of American culture.

 San Francisco, California

 San Francisco is yet another location that operates as a hub for American interests.
 As the technology hub and home to Silicon Valley, San Francisco is the place to be for all startups and tech-focused individuals.
-While less expensive than Manhattan on a per square foot basis with an estimated average cost per square foot of $1,126, San Francisco has the highest home prices in the US.
-It has both a median listing price and median selling price of about $1.3 million making it a neutral real estate market.
-The ever growing tech industry has led San Francisco to being one of the fastest growing cities and this growth is poised to continue as technology becomes an even larger part of our daily lives.
+While less expensive than Manhattan on a per square foot basis with an estimated average cost per square foot of $1,350, San Francisco has some of the highest home prices in the US.
+It has both a median listing price and median selling price of over $1.4 million making it a neutral real estate market.
+The ever-growing tech industry has led San Francisco to be one of the fastest-growing cities and this growth is poised to continue as technology becomes an even larger part of our daily lives.

 San Mateo, California

 San Mateo is one of the most expensive cities in California next to San Francisco and by extension, one of the most expensive in the US.
-The cost of living in San Mateo is 48% higher than California and 194.5% above the national average.
-Housing costs are 108% higher than California and part of this can be attributed to San Mateo’s high median household income, which is the second highest for the West Coast.
-San Mateo’s estimated average price per square foot is $971, which is just over $100 less than Aspen.
+The cost of living in San Mateo is 48% higher than in California and 194.5% above the national average.
+Housing costs are 108% higher than in California and part of this can be attributed to San Mateo’s high median household income, which is the second highest on the West Coast.
+San Mateo’s estimated average price per square foot is $975 and a median home listing price is around $1.4 million.
 San Mateo’s attractive climate makes it a target destination for many.

 Santa Clara, California

-Yet another city from California, Santa Clara is the fifth most expensive city on a per square foot basis with an estimated average price per square foot of $785.
-This is a considerable jump from San Mateo of just under $200, but it’s still plenty expensive compared to the rest of the US.
+Santa Clara is yet another city in California, and it is the fifth most expensive city on a per square foot basis with an estimated average price per square foot of $907.
 California real estate is one of the most expensive states in the US.
 Relative to other cities in California, it may seem like Santa Clara is a steal.
 Located in the center of Silicon Valley, Santa Clara residents are not far from some of the largest tech firms in the world.